 IGC's main focus is on Indian mid-and-small-cap companies, but the fund can and does hold large-cap stocks as well.
 The board and the manager use the S&P BSE Mid Cap Index (total return) for performance evaluation purposes, although the portfolio is not constructed with reference to this index.
-Given the portfolio's weighting in large-cap companies (those with a market cap greater than US\$7bn represented 7.7% of the portfolio at the end of October 2018), we believe that it is also worth comparing IGC's performance against the MSCI India Index.
+Given the portfolio's weighting in large-cap companies (those with a market cap greater than US\$7bn represented 7.7% of the portfolio at the end of October 2018), it may also be worth comparing IGC's performance against the MSCI India Index.